Abibubble/EPB/README.md

 <li>Bootstrap, Code Institute, and freeCodeCamp for some styling used, and for teaching me how to create this.</li>
 <li>The team at Escape Pool Bar, for giving me the opportunity to create their website.</li>
 <li>Google, for the embed code for the map</li>
+<li>Eve Crabb and Tom Crabb, for their support and help through my learning</li>
 </ul>

 <h3>Testing</h3>

 <h3>Problems faced</h3>
+The navbar
+The responsivity

 Make sure the file always includes the following elements: